allfed/allfed-integrated-model/README.md

 pip install geopandas
 ```

+If you would like to run the entire by-country model with no trade, you will need to install geopandas and geoplot.

+unfortunately geoplot also requires conda, so you'll need to install conda if you want to plot these.

 results from the paper can be rerun using the following commands in the src/ folder

 ```bash